-Note: This Actuator profile is consistent with Version 1.0 of the OpenC2 Language Specification ([OpenC2-Lang-v1.0]).
+Note: This Actuator profile is consistent with Version 1.0 of the OpenC2 Language Specification ([OpenC2-Lang-v1.1]).

 OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
 OpenC2 typically uses a request-response paradigm where a Command is encoded by a Producer (managing application) and transferred to a Consumer (managed device or virtualized function) using a secure transfer protocol, and the Consumer acts on the request and responds with status and any other requested information.
+An overview of the concepts that underlie OpenC2 and the structure of the suite of specifications can be found in the OpenC2 Architecture Specification [OpenC2-Arch-v1.0].